sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

 An example of this file can be found in the `examples` directory [here](./../../examples/vsphere/.vsphere_creds.env).

+### OpenStack Environment File for Authentication

+Create a file with the OpenStack authentication variable values.
+Store these values outside of this repository in a secure file, such as `$HOME/.openstack_creds.env`.
+Protect that file so that only you have Read access to it.

+> **NOTE**: Do not surround the values in the file with quotation marks, and make sure to avoid any trailing blank spaces.

+Pass the file to the container with the `--env-file` option.

+An example of this file can be found in the `examples` directory [here](./../../examples/openstack/.openstack_creds.env).

 ### Bare-Metal Environment File for Authentication

 Create a file with the authentication variable values to use with container invocation.
 Store these values outside of this repo in a secure file, for example `$HOME/.bare_metal_creds.env`.
 Protect that file with bare-metal credentials so only you have read access to it.